dpardox/checklist-test/README.md

-# Checklist Test
+# Checklist Test by @dpardox

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
+* This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
+* This project uses [Tailwind CSS](https://tailwindcss.com/) version 4.1 for utility-first and mobile-first styling.
+* This project uses uses [Firebase Authentication](https://firebase.google.com/products/auth) and [Cloud Firestore](https://firebase.google.com/products/firestore) through the [AngularFire](https://github.com/angular/angularfire) library for authentication and data persistence.
+Because of this, there was no need to implement a custom backend using Node.js or Express.

 ## Getting Started